ridhi-asn/breast-cancer-prediction/README.md

 # Breast Cancer Prediction Model

 ## Overview
 This project aimed to compare two classification models (decision tree model vs. logistic regression model) in accurately predicting whether a tumor is benign or malignant.
-Performed correlation analysis to identify the strongest predictors (concave points, radius, perimeter) for a breast cancer image.
-Performed a train-test split (80% training, 20% testing) to check how each model performed on the data.
+Correlation analysis was used to identify the strongest predictors (concave points, radius, perimeter) for a breast cancer image.
+A train-test split (80% training, 20% testing) was used to determine the prediction accuracy of each model.

 ## Results
 - Logistic Regression accuracy: 95.6%